Methodological refinement of the submillimeter galaxy magnification bias. I. Cosmological analysis with a single redshift bin: Results

-Concerning cosmology, the case with the uniform prior on $\beta$ yields an unconstrained posterior distribution for the $\sigma_8$ parameter, although lower and higher values seem to be preferred, which seems once again to reflect the different behavior of higher and lower $\beta$ values, for which the distribution is constrained.
-Indeed, when $\beta$ is fixed to 2.2 and 3.0, mean values of $\sigma_8=1.04^{+0.12}_{-0.06}$ and $0.77^{+0.05}_{-0.06}$ are obtained at 68\% credibility, respectively.
-As regards the matter density parameter, it is the most robust in terms of dependence on the value of $\beta$.
-Compared to typical cosmological probes, low values of $\Omega_m$ are obtained in all four cases, with a mean of $0.19^{+0.04}_{-0.03}$ for the first (uniform prior on $\beta$), $0.18^{+0.03}_{-0.03}$ for the second and third (Gaussian prior and fixed $\beta=2.2$) and $0.21^{+0.02}_{-0.04}$ for the last (fixed $\beta=3.0$).
-The Hubble constant, however, cannot be constrained in any case, as in previous studies \citep{BON20,GON21,BON21}.
-The reason behind this is twofold: firstly, the sensitivity of the angular cross-correlation function to the $h$ parameter is concentrated on the largest scales, where the uncertainty of the data depend mainly on the covered area.
-Secondly, given the degeneracy between $h$ and $\Omega_m$, which have opposite effects, and the fact that the angular cross-correlation is much more sensitive to the latter parameter, constraining the former proves challenging at the current stage.
+Concerning cosmology, the case with the uniform prior on $\beta$ yields an unconstrained posterior distribution for the $\sigma_8$ parameter.
+However, when $\beta$ is fixed to 3.0 and 2.2, mean values of $\sigma_8=0.82^{+0.10}_{-0.10}$ and $1.02^{+0.18}_{-0.04}$ are obtained at 68\% credibility, respectively.
+With regard to the matter density parameter, it is the most robust in terms of dependence on the value of $\beta$.
+Compared to typical cosmological probes, low values of $\Omega_m$ are obtained in all four cases, with a mean of $0.21^{+0.03}_{-0.05}$ for the first (uniform prior on $\beta$), $0.23^{+0.03}_{-0.06}$ for the second (Gaussian prior), $0.24^{+0.02}_{-0.06}$ for the third ($\beta=3.0$), and $0.20^{+0.03}_{-0.05}$ for the last ($\beta=2.2$).
+The Hubble constant, however, cannot be constrained at the moment in any case, as in previous studies \citep{BON20,GON21,BON21}.
+The reason behind this is twofold: firstly, the sensitivity of the angular cross-correlation function to the $h$ parameter is concentrated on the largest scales, where the uncertainties are still large.
+Secondly, given the degeneracy between $h$ and $\Omega_m$, which have opposite effects, and the fact that the angular cross-correlation is much more sensitive to the latter parameter, constraining the former seems to prove challenging at the current stage.